Memorial Day – Food, Friends & Loved Ones

 Send a care package to soldiers.

 The men and women currently serving in the armed forces will appreciate hearing from you on Memorial Day.
 Kids can make cards or write letter thanking the men and women for their service, send a handmade craft, and ship everyday items soldiers need.
-Many items can be found at the dollar store along with clear cellophane bags the kids can stuff and tie up with red white and blue ribbon.
+Many items can be found at the dollar store along with clear cellophane bags the kids can stuff and tie up with red white and blue ribbon or try making red white and blue desserts for memorial day.
 Operation Gratitude is a great organization to use – here is a link to what soldiers currently need Operation Gratitude Wishlist.

 Check out our Instagram for more food & event design inspiration!!